Northwestern University (Evanston, Ill.)--Faculty--Societies, etc.

 Abstract This series includes the minute book of the Northwestern University Modern Language Club for the period October, 1938 through January, 1962, as well as a small amount of correspondence and relates materials.
 From its inception in 1909, the membership of the Modern Language Club was comprised of faculty from the departments of English, Classics, German, and Romance Languages.
 In 1948 the group began to admit graduate students and women members of academic departments.
 Club programs...

 Abstract Organizing efforts leading to the founding of the Organization of Women Faculty began on the campus of Northwestern in 1969 with an ad-hoc committee of faculty and graduate women who studied the status of women at Northwestern University.
 The OWF was eventually established in February 1981 by a unanimous vote of more than thirty Northwestern University women faculty.
 The Records of the Organization of Women Faculty fill two boxes and span the years 1969-1992, with the bulk of material dating...

 Abstract The University Club of Evanston was founded in 1904 to promote good fellowship among college men.
 The collection includes meeting announcements, correspondence, treasurers' files, invoices from local venders, and publications that provide a snapshot of Northwestern faculty and alumni life as well as the commercial life of Evanston.

-Abstract The records comprising this series consist of the Minute Book of the University Union from its formation on November 5, 1900 through the 1915-16 program year.
+Abstract The records contains the Minute Book of Northwestern Unviersity's University Union from its formation on November 5, 1900 through the 1915-16 program year.
 Entries cover both business and program meetings.
 The subject of each program is briefly described and the attendance estimated.
 There are numerous invitation cards and performance programs mounted in the Minute Book.
 This series also contains one folder of general correspondence composed primarily of thank you notes and invitation...